Bachelor of Science (BS) in Business Administration

 - ECON 2020 Principles of Microeconomics (3 credit hours)

 - ECON 2030 Principles of Macroeconomics (3 credit hours)

 - FINC 3210 Principles of Finance (3 credit hours)

 - MNGT 3320 Business Law: International (3 credit hours)

 - MNGT 3450 Principles of Organizational Behavior (3 credit hours)

 - BUSN 4110 Operations Management (3 credit hours)

-- An additional 9 credit hours of upper-level courses (3000 or above) offered by business and management, one of which should be an area-specific research methods course.
+- An additional 6 credit hours of upper-level courses (3000 or above) offered by business and management, one of which should be an area-specific research methods course.

 A student majoring in business administration may not complete a double major in any other field.

 - ECON 2020 Principles of Microeconomics